product-noob/product-noob.github.io/worksummary.md

 **May 2019 - Sept 2021**

 *Product Manager, Paytm Mini Apps.*
-  - Product owner for the entire Paytm Mini Apps platform (Android & iOS App, merchant integrations and platform growth); managed a team of 20+ developers and 1 APM.*
+  - Product owner for the entire Paytm Mini Apps platform (Android & iOS App, merchant integrations and platform growth); managed a team of 20+ developers and 1 APM.
-  - Led the development of the App SDK to enable "Mini Apps"; grew the platform to over 2000+ apps from 10+ categories
+  - Led the development of the App SDK to enable "Mini Apps"; grew the platform to over 2000+ apps across 10+ categories
-  - Planned and hosted a developer conference to announce the launch the platform [press release](https://www.livemint.com/technology/apps/paytm-announces-mini-apps-developers-conference-on-8-october-11601965880559.html) [link](https://www.youtube.com/watch?v=nuK7Ct59Vyk&t=3162s)
+  - Planned and hosted a developer conference to announce the launch the platform [press release](https://www.livemint.com/technology/apps/paytm-announces-mini-apps-developers-conference-on-8-october-11601965880559.html) , [conference link](https://www.youtube.com/watch?v=nuK7Ct59Vyk&t=3162s)
   - Established internal processes and SOPs for merchant apps on the platform.
 Wrote the first version of developer documentation for merchants [link](https://business.paytm.com/docs/miniprograms/overview/)
   - Launched DIY flow which helped in reducing integration friction & timelines considerably [link](https://www.youtube.com/watch?v=W0qN81dujfs)
   - Launched Universal QR reader functionality to allow merchants to link any QR with their Mini Apps; driving O2O (Offline to Online) conversion